HarperDB-Add-Ons/site-performance/README.md

 ## Using The Component

-Thew component exports 2 endpoints:
+This component exports 2 endpoints:

 ### GET /pagebank